 Women’s Liberal Federation (1887-1988)

 In 1887, the WLF was created to unite and support 15 local Women’s Liberal Associations with a total membership of 6000.

 The WLF is the first and oldest political organization for women.
 Born out of despair and with the hope of advancing women, much was achieved in 100 years.
 They worked to secure votes for women, political careers for women and ultimately a voice and influence in their communities and country.
 The ‘founding mothers’ achieved a great deal at a time when practically it was very difficult to organize a great deal of people to be in one place at the same time.

-The founding mothers would have envisioned back then that well over 100 years on their aims would have been achieved, the vote on equal terms has been achieved, however women still make up less than half of those with full political power and account for only 5% of MPs in our own party.
-Women make up over half of our countries population: much remains to be done.
+The founding mothers would have envisioned back then that well over 100 years on their aims would have been achieved, the vote on equal terms has been achieved but sadly women still make up less than half of those with full political power.
+Only 33% of MPs and Peers in our own party are women which is broadly the same as the representation in the House of Commons as a whole.
+Women make up over half of our country's population: much remains to be done.